praveenr2998/Automobile-Driver-Assistanace-Using-Computer-Vision-/README.md

 In order to send a signal to the ECU of the automobile after pedetrian detection i used a CAN controller(MCP2515) which converts the oputput from the raspberrypi into a signal which could be transmitted through CAN BUS.

-In order to indicate the vehicle which is having a blind spot i used LoRa WAN interfaced with an arduino at receiver en.
+In order to indicate the vehicle which is having a blind spot i used LoRa WAN interfaced with an arduino at receiver end.